xyliatgithub/EN650.601/assignment2/README.md

 ## Certificate Authority Hierarchy (25 points)
-Go through the [lab manual](module2), and complete all tasks listed on it.
-Since you are required to include screenshots in your report, it is suggested that you capture screenshots periodically.
+Follow the instructions in [lab manual](module2) and answer all the questions.
+Still, you have to include screenshots from this module in the report.
+Please capture them periodically.

 ## Submission Instructions